 FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

-Values-Based Service and Philanthropy
+Principles-Based Service and Philanthropy

-Through the Pursuit of Excellence Program, criteria for an “Acceptable” level requires that Sigma Nu chapters incorporate the values of Sigma Nu into all service and philanthropy events.
+Through the Pursuit of Excellence Program, criteria for an “Acceptable” level requires that Sigma Nu chapters incorporate the principles of Sigma Nu into all service and philanthropy events.
 But what does this mean?
 While it is simple enough to ask members to think of the Creed, “…to serve in the Light of Truth,” the below questions supply thoughts for reflection on the chapter’s service and philanthropy activities.

 1. Do members know why they support their chosen causes?
 Think about the last time the chapter had a conversation about why it supports its chosen cause.
 Has the chapter actively affirmed its commitment to a cause or is the chapter carrying on a tradition?
 Regardless of how you arrived at your choice, chapters should engage their community partnerships with intentionality.
 It is through service and philanthropy that Sigma Nu men practice one aspect of servant leadership.
 However, at the heart of being a servant leader is first knowing who you serve and why you believe what you believe.